 Principal Investigators are expected to exercise all appropriate precautions when working with potentially hazardous materials.

 When appropriate the university safety office may assign a trained industrial hygienist or other technically qualified person to provide assistance.
-All incidents and potentially unsafe conditions must be reported immediately to the KSU Safety Officer, Mr. Grey Mandel at 502.597-6646 or firstname.lastname@example.org.
+All incidents and potentially unsafe conditions must be reported immediately to the KSU Safety Officer, Mr. Eric Robinson at 502.597-6646 or firstname.lastname@example.org.